| Upon

 yardarms & sails to be effective pointing to windward.
 This

+12.5-degree arc was reconfirmed by the Maltese Falcon design team.
 Much like the old square-rigs the total sail area on one mast is divided into rectangular panel sections 'stacked' on top of one another.
 Even the old names designating the different sails have been retained; the Courses on the bottom, then the Topsails, the Gallants, and finally the Royals.
 The individual rectangular panels can be

 sized proportionately to account for the desired sail area to be